I’ve Received a Fine in NSW, What Happens Now?

 Revenue NSW collects debts for the government in New South Wales.

 An enforcement order could result in certain actions being taken against you to recover the debt.
-This could include: the suspension of your driver licence, cancellation of registration, garnishing of your bank account or wages, seizure of your property by the sheriff.
+This could include:

-To avoid an enforcement order coming, you should check and pay your fines as soon as you can or, if you believe it has been issued in error, request a review or elect to take the matter to court as soon as possible.
+To avoid an enforcement order coming, you should check and pay your fines as soon as you can or, if you believe it has been issues in error, request a review or elect to take the matter to court as soon as possible.

 How to check if you have a fine in NSW